-Lana is the New Democrat Opposition spokesperson for agriculture and food, and small business.
-She previously served as the Opposition critic for tourism, arts and culture.
+Lana served as the Official Opposition spokesperson for agriculture and food, and small business and as the Official Opposition critic for tourism, arts and culture.

 Lana was raised on Quadra Island in a do-it-yourself community, where growing food, raising animals and harvesting from the sea was a way of life.

 Her interest in urban planning led her to UBC where she graduated with a degree in geography.

 In 1996, Lana made her home in Saanich South.
 She co-founded and operated Barking Dog Vineyard, the first certified organic vineyard on Vancouver Island.
 She also managed a crew of vineyard workers who took care of many vineyards on the Saanich Peninsula.

 Lana became politically active in 2007 when the economic viability of over 90 food producers in Saanich was threatened by increased property taxes.
 Lana gave voice to the wave of public reaction that forced the Campbell Liberals to back away from their misguided farm tax policies.